 Additional sections you or a resume writing service might incorporate: areas of expertise, professional affiliations, computer expertise/technology integration, and community involvement/volunteer work.

 A strong profile summary or introductory paragraph is crucial for capturing the reader’s attention right away.
 Your resume profile summary should highlight your years of experience, proven talents, demonstrated abilities, commitment to the profession, and soft skills.

-If you are wishing to secure a position in sales in this oil and gas industry you will need to include sales related skills in your resume.
+If you wish to secure a sales position in this oil and gas industry, you will need to include sales-related skills in your resume.

 Your introduction can be written as either a paragraph or in point format.
 It should be about five to seven lines long, written in the third person (do not use “I” or “me” statements), and pack a punch!

 Make sure each line is descriptive and impressive, so use your space wisely.
 If you have five or more years of experience in the oilfield, include that as your first line, and use a bold font to make it stand out.